The Howard Stern Show (TV program)

-The Howard Stern Show was an American late night variety television show hosted by radio personality Howard Stern and starred members of his radio show staff, namely Robin Quivers, Fred Norris, Gary Dell'Abate, Jackie Martling, and John Melendez.
+The Howard Stern Show is an American late night variety television show hosted by radio personality Howard Stern and starred members of his radio show staff, namely Robin Quivers, Fred Norris, Gary Dell'Abate, Jackie Martling, and John Melendez.
 It aired weekly on Saturday nights from July 14, 1990, to August 1, 1992, from WWOR-TV in Secaucus, New Jersey, and was nationally syndicated by All American Television from 1991.
 It is informally known as "The Channel 9 Show".

 History

 Background

 By 1990, Stern had been the host of his morning radio show on WXRK in New York City for almost four years, and was also simulcast on stations in Philadelphia and Washington, D.C.
 He had filmed a series of pilots for Fox in 1987 as a potential replacement for The Late Show Starring Joan Rivers, but the network deemed the pilots boring and decided against picking it up.
 Stern went on to reach success in the pay-per-view and home video markets with his Negligee and Underpants Party and U.S. Open Sores specials in 1988 and 1989, respectively.

-On April 24, 1990, Secaucus, New Jersey-based television station WWOR-TV announced its deal with Stern to produce a new Saturday night show on its station, beginning with four "specials" broadcast in the summer followed by a full-time weekly production schedule and national syndication.
+On April 24, 1990, Secaucus, New Jersey–based television station WWOR-TV announced its deal with Stern to produce a new Saturday night show on its station, beginning with four "specials" broadcast in the summer followed by a full-time weekly production schedule and national syndication.
 Bob Woodruff, then WWOR's vice president of program development, approached Stern in 1989 after he had watched him on Late Show with David Letterman and listened to the radio show and thought its "best elements" would translate well on-screen.
 Woodruff was keen on Stern in order to "beat the boredom of summer reruns" that WWOR-TV aired, and that his "provocative commentary should make funny television."
 He envisaged Stern's show to be a cross between the satirical comedy show That Was the Week That Was and the sketch comedy series Rowan & Martin's Laugh-In.
 Despite the need to be a "responsible broadcaster", Woodruff said that he did not want to "water [Stern] down".

 Stern promoted the show with a press conference at WWOR-TV on July 2 and appearances on various talk shows.
 The show generated controversy before it started to air, when WWOR-TV received calls from several people asking which sponsors had bought advertising time on the program, so they could write letters of protest to the companies.
-The station's publicity manager noted that the attention generated from the protests had the potential to in fact boost the program's ratings, and Woodruff said the criticisms against Stern and the television show was unfair as it had yet to air.
+The station's publicity manager noted that the attention generated from the protests had the potential to in fact boost the program's ratings, and Woodruff said the criticisms against Stern and the television show were unfair as it had yet to air.
 In addition, Stern was not allowed to mention the television show, or say when or where it aired, because WWOR-TV and WXRK owner Infinity Broadcasting could not reach a cross-promotional deal, leaving Stern to refer to the television show as "Project X".